How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 • The annual review meeting must take place within 12 months of the EHCP being issued or the previous review (6 months for under-5s)

-• Within 4 weeks of the meeting, the LA must issue its decision: continue without amendment, amend, or cease the plan
+• Within 4 weeks of the meeting, the local authority must issue its decision: continue without amendment, amend, or cease the plan

-• If amending, the LA must issue a draft amended EHCP within 4 weeks of the review meeting
+• If amending, the local authority must issue a draft amended EHCP within 4 weeks of the review meeting

 • You then have at least 15 days to comment on the draft amendments